Program Mission and Goals

 Program of Study

 The degree is a Master of Science in Government Organization and Leadership (MS-GOAL).
-This degree requires completion of 35 credit hours, an externship in Washington D.C. and a major paper.
+This degree is only available to students who are enrolled in law school and pursuing their JD degree.
+This degree requires completion of 35 credit hours, including an externship in Washington D.C. and a major paper.
 Thirteen credit hours may be satisfied by courses taken for the JD degree.
 Five credit hours of GOAL courses may serve as credit toward the JD degree.
 The program includes a full-time externship at a government office in Washington, DC.
-While in DC, students take three classes, participate in conferences, networking events, and other opportunities as they arise.
+While in DC, students take classes, participate in conferences, networking events, and other opportunities as they arise.
+Students must maintain a cumulative grade point average of at least 2.0 to remain in the program.

 Code | Title | Credits |